campbell000/blog/content/articles/about.md

 The coolest programming project [I've ever completed on my own is linked here](https://www.youtube.com/watch?v=0fLwrLrBcj8).
 It started as a failed Master's Degree project, but I continued working on it after my degree, and managed to find success.

+## Why "Never Meant"?
+Why not?
+Something things are never meant to be.

 ## What Kind of Content Should I Expect on This Blog?
 Lots of different things!
 Below are some examples:
 - General Technology Posts and How-Tos